mattermost/docs/source/administration/mobile-changelog.md

  - Fixed an issue where nothing happened when tapping an active channel in the sidebar menu.
  - Fixed an issue where the channel info count for Group Messages did not match the total number of users when both active and deactivated users were present.
  - Fixed an issue where the hamburger icon width had changed and notification badges were misaligned.
+ - Fixed an issue where the redux-persist serializer did not return a value based on the type of the argument.

 #### Android specific
+ - Fixed an issue where the Android app added autofill data in the chat box.
- - Fixed an issue where the Android App defaulted to Town Square after sharing a file outside of the app.
+ - Fixed an issue where the Android app defaulted to Town Square after sharing a file outside of the app.

 #### iOS specific
  -